-From prevention to detection, from corrective lenses to refractive surgery: We’ve got your eyes covered for the long run.
+From prevention to detection, from corrective lenses to refractive surgery: we’ve got your eyes covered for the long run.

 Nobody sees like you.